lidat/knowledge-center/pages/knowledgedocs/Messaging Channels/facebook connector/Facebook connector for messaging.md

 {:start="5"}
 5. Under configuration, click **Log in**.

-Note: In order to connect your Facebook page to LiveEngage, the administrator of the Facebook page needs to log in through LiveEngage.* *
+<div class="note">Note: In order to connect your Facebook page to LiveEngage, the administrator of the Facebook page needs to log in through LiveEngage.</div>

 {:start="6"}
 6. Select the relevant Facebook page(s) to subscribe the account to.